Georgie Boyce: Domestic career

 In 2020, Boyce played for North West Thunder in the Rachael Heyhoe Flint Trophy.
 She appeared in all 6 matches, scoring 105 runs at an average of 17.50.
 In December 2020, it was announced that Boyce was one of the 41 female cricketers that had signed a full-time domestic contract.
 In 2021, she was Thunder's second-highest run-scorer in the Rachael Heyhoe Flint Trophy, with 232 runs including scoring 91 against Sunrisers and 67 against Northern Diamonds.
 She also scored 87 runs in 6 matches in the Charlotte Edwards Cup.
 Boyce played for Manchester Originals in The Hundred, appearing in 5 matches and scoring 37 runs.
 In 2022, she scored 172 runs for North West Thunder in the Charlotte Edwards Cup, including two half-centuries.
 She also played four matches for the side in the Rachael Heyhoe Flint Trophy, before, in September, joining Lightning, citing moving closer to home as a big reason for the move.
 She played two matches for her new side, and scored 70 in Lightning's final match of the tournament, against South East Stars.
 She was also again in the Manchester Originals squad for The Hundred, but did not play a match.
 In November 2022, it was confirmed that Boyce had signed a professional contract with Lightning, now known as The Blaze.

+In 2023, she played 22 matches for The Blaze, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and was the side's leading run-scorer in the Charlotte Edwards Cup, with 200 runs at an average of 28.57.
+She also scored her maiden List A century in the Rachael Heyhoe Flint Trophy, with 104 against Sunrisers.
+She was signed by Northern Superchargers for The Hundred, but did not play a match.
+In 2024, she played one match for The Blaze.

 Boyce has also played for various England Academy and Development teams, having been part of the national set-up since 2014.